Skip to main content

 The Parthenon

-The Parthenon stands as the crowning achievement of Classical Greek architecture, built between 447-432 BC during Athens' golden age under Pericles.
-Designed by architects Ictinus and Callicrates with supervision by sculptor Phidias, this Doric temple originally housed a magnificent gold and ivory statue of Athena Parthenos.
-The temple's sophisticated design incorporates subtle optical corrections—the columns lean slightly inward and have a gentle curve—creating the illusion of perfect straightness from a distance.
+The Parthenon stands as the finest achievement of Classical Greek architecture, built between 447-432 BC during Athens' golden age under Pericles.
+Designed by architects Ictinus and Callicrates with supervision by sculptor Phidias, this Doric temple originally housed a gold and ivory statue of Athena Parthenos.
+The temple's design incorporates subtle optical corrections--the columns lean slightly inward and have a gentle curve--creating the appearance of perfect straightness when viewed from a distance.
 Constructed entirely of Pentelic marble, the Parthenon originally served as both a religious temple and treasury for the Delian League.
+Pro tip: View from the northwest corner in early morning for the best photographs with warm light and minimal shadows.

 The Erechtheion and Caryatid Porch